sizhe04/CURA/README.md

 bash run_stage1.sh params/Stage1_Bio-ClinicalBERT_30_params.sh
 ```

-This stage fine-tunes the backbone, saves checkpoints, and exports frozen embeddings for each fold.

 ### 2. Representation Uncertainty on Stage 1 Embeddings

 If you plan to use cohort-aware Stage 2 training, fill in `params/Stage1_repr_uncert_params.sh` and run: